 Rather than look at his profession’s predatory and harmful history, Morehead ignores the fact that such criticism—despite the sources—is based on legitimate reasons and that psychiatry, itself, has ruined its own reputation and self-appointed honor.
-He appears aghast that even within his own ranks, there is dissention—something which CCHR explains in its official report, Why Psychiatry Sees Itself as a Dying Industry.
+He appears aghast that even within his own ranks, there is dissention—one which CCHR explains in its official report, Why Psychiatry Sees itself as a Dying Industry.

 Morehead further complained that:

 - A Harvard historian’s book describes the history of psychiatry as a “series of failures.”
 The book received praise from inside and outside psychiatry, garnering attention in major periodicals such as The Atlantic and The New Yorker.

 - A best-seller book makes a case that psychiatry is utterly corrupt, and that psychiatric diagnosis and treatment cannot be trusted.
 A quick internet search shows more than a dozen other recent books making the same argument.

 - Prominent psychiatrists assert that the profession should give up the idea that mental illness includes biological dysfunction, and either redefine mental illness or give up trying to define it altogether.

 - Numerous psychiatrists and commentators declare the field of psychiatry to be “in crisis,” and discuss psychiatry’s particular vulnerability to “institutional corruption.”